École Jeannine Manuel: Expansion

 In 1999, at Jeannine Manuel's behest, her eldest son Bernard Manuel regrouped the recently opened school in Marcq-en-Baroeul (Lille) and the new Dupleix site in Paris into a single non-profit association together with the other pre-existing schools.
 Bernard Manuel remains president of the association.

 Creation of the Fondation Jeannine Manuel

 In 2004, one year after Jeannine Manuel's death, the Fondation Jeannine Manuel was established under the patronage of the Fondation de France.
 The Fondation's mission is to support École Jeannine Manuel and to encourage the development of other schools with a similar mission and pedagogical approach.
 They host a gala every year.

 School renamed in honor of Jeannine Manuel

 In 2014, on the occasion of its sixtieth birthday, the school was officially renamed École Jeannine Manuel.

 École Jeannine Manuel opens its doors in London

-In 2015, with the financial support of the Foundation and in honor of Jeannine Manuel's formative years in London, the school opened its first site in Bedford Square, London.
-The Russell Square premises for the Upper School opened in 2019.
+In 2015, with the financial support of the Foundation and in honour of Jeannine Manuel's formative years in London, the school opened its first site in Bedford Square, London.
+The Russell Square premises for the Upper School opened in 2019, and a new Primary School building opened on the south side of the square in 2022.